Trailblazers: World War One’s Inspirational Women

 Watch our video from the launch of the project at Swanshurst School in Birmingham:

-Trailblazers: World War One’s Inspirational Women is funded by the Ministry of Housing, Communities and Local Government.
-Big Ideas have a National Lottery grant from the Big Lottery Fund to make the project UK-wide.
+Trailblazers: World War One’s Inspirational Women is led by Big Ideas and funded by the Ministry of Housing, Communities and Local Government (MHCLG), with additional funding from a National Lottery grant from the Big Lottery Fund to work in the Home Nations.
 Trailblazers is part of Remember Together, which brings diverse communities together to commemorate shared – and often sidelined – heritage, bringing significant marginalised heritage into the mainstream.